Category Archives: Baden Royals

 On September 20, 1856, at the Neues Palais in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, Luise married Prince Friedrich of Baden, who was serving as Prince Regent of Baden and would later become Grand Duke.
 Friedrich was the son of Leopold I, Grand Duke of Baden and Princess Sofia of Sweden.
 Luise and Friedrich had three children:

-The marriage, which had been encouraged by Luise’s uncle, Friedrich Wilhelm IV, King of Prussia, turned out to be a very happy one.
-Luise quickly became involved in charitable causes in Baden, particularly those which helped and promoted women.
-She founded the ‘Baden Frauenverein’, a welfare charity for women which provided hospitals and homes for children, and founded the first school for housewives.
-Although not particularly close with her sister-in-law, Victoria, she was quite close with Vicky’s sister, Alice, Grand Duchess of Hesse and by Rhine, as the two shared a passion for nursing.
-Luise also maintained a correspondence with Florence Nightingale, and developed a lifelong friendship with Clara Barton, after the two met during the Franco-Prussian War.
+The marriage, which had been encouraged by Luise’s uncle Friedrich Wilhelm IV, King of Prussia, turned out to be very happy.
+Luise quickly became involved in charitable causes in Baden, particularly those that helped and promoted women.
+She founded the ‘Baden Frauenverein’, a welfare charity for women that provided hospitals and homes for children, and founded the first school for housewives.
+Although not particularly close with her sister-in-law Victoria, Princess Royal she was quite close with her sister Alice, Grand Duchess of Hesse and by Rhine.
+The two shared a passion for nursing.
+Luise maintained a correspondence with Florence Nightingale and developed a lifelong friendship with Clara Barton after the two met during the Franco-Prussian War.
 Together they organized military hospitals and established sewing factories for women to aid in the war effort.
 Disliking the formality of Karlsruhe, Luise and her family spent much of their time at their home on the island of Mainau, in Lake Constance.
 It was there that Luise’s husband died in 1907.

 Luise photographed c1906. source: Wikipedia

-The next years would see the devastation of World War I, and the end of the German Empire.
+The next years would see the devastation of World War I and the end of the German Empire.
 When the German Emperor abdicated, riots spread in Karlsruhe.
-Luise along with her daughter Queen Victoria of Sweden, who was visiting, fled to Zwingenberg Palace in Zwingenberg, now in the German state of Baden-Württemberg.
+Luise and her daughter Queen Victoria of Sweden, who was visiting, fled to Zwingenberg Palace in Zwingenberg, now in the German state of Baden-Württemberg.
 The new Baden government then granted Luise permission to stay at Langenstein Castle, owned by the Swedish Count Douglas, who was related to the Baden Grand Ducal family through marriage.
-The Baden government ordered that Luise and her family be protected, primarily because her daughter was Queen of Sweden, and they did not want to cause any sort of diplomatic problems.
-In 1919, Luise was given permission to return to Neues Schloss (New Castle) in Baden-Baden, Baden-Württemberg, Germany.
+The Baden government ordered that Luise and her family be protected, primarily because her daughter was the Queen of Sweden, and they did not want to cause diplomatic problems.
+In 1919, Luise was permitted to return to Neues Schloss (New Castle) in Baden-Baden, Baden-Württemberg, Germany.

 The Dowager Grand Duchess photographed in her later life. source: Wikipedia